OOPs Concepts in Java: Encapsulation, Abstraction, Inheritance, Polymorphism

 Drawing a rectangle

-Advantages of OOPs Concepts in Java
+Advantages of OOP Concepts in Java

 - Using object-oriented programming in Java enhances the readability and reusability of the code and saves development time